-Biosafety certificates renewals can be requested by completing a biosafety certificate application form (check the "renewal" box), including the Biohazard Procedures Risk Assessment and Matrix for Assessment of Risk Group (the matrix is required only if the RG is unknown) and forwarding to the BSO.
+Biosafety certificates can be renewed by completing a biosafety certificate application form, and checking the "renewal" box.
 COMPLETE RENEWAL APPLICATIONS MUST BE RECEIVED BY THE BSO NO LATER THAN NINTY (90) DAYS PRIOR TO THE CURRENT CERTIFICATE'S EXPIRATION DATE.
-MUN's Research Grants and Contract Services will suspend the release of biosafety-related funds once a certificate has expired.
+MUN's Research Grants and Contract Services will suspend the flow of funds once a certificate has expired.